kimjoar/writings/understanding-backbone.md

 Going from jQuery JavaScript to Backbone.js
 ===========================================

-I've seen many struggle when they first meet Backbone.js.
-In this blog post I will gradually refactor a bit of code from the way I used to write JavaScript before into proper Backbone.js code using of models, collections, views and events.
-Hopefully this process will give a firm understanding of the core abstractions in Backbone.js.
+I've seen many struggle when they first meet [Backbone.js](http://backbonejs.org/).
+In this blog post I will gradually refactor a bit of code from how I used to write JavaScript before into proper Backbone.js code using models, collections, views and events.
+Hopefully this process will give you a firm understanding of the core abstractions in Backbone.js.

 Let's start with the code we're going to work with throughout this blog
 post: